 Want an alternative to life on land?
 Then find your sea legs and make your permanent address “somewhere in the world.”

 The World is the largest privately owned residential yacht on earth with 165 luxury private residences.
-And, it docks at Dublin port about every two or three years.
+And, it docks at Dublin port about every few years.
 The last time it sailed up to our capital city was in August of 2015.
+It will return in summer 2018.
 The vessel is a floating city, or perhaps we could call it a small town.
-So if you work from home, and aren’t required to participate in a string of face-to-face meetings, then this is actually a very compelling idea.
+So if you work from home, and aren’t required to participate in a string of face-to-face meetings, then living onboard is actually a very compelling idea.

 The ship is fully wired with everything a home office would need, but you get your meals and drinks made for you and you get to see the world as part of your everyday life.
 The impressive 644-foot luxury ship explores every corner of the globe.
 Residents experience different cultures and beautiful destinations, all from the comfort of their own home.

 When The World rocked up to Dublin in 2015, residents were stuffed full with a gala dinner at Dublin’s Mansion House.
 These people know how to live.
 Before arriving in Dublin, the residents were fresh from visiting other exotic places, like Saint-Malo, La Rochelle, Bilbao, Porto, Valencia, Tunis, Kerkyra, Trieste and Venice.
 Which is nice work if you can get it.